John Gosden: 2002–2003: Zenda, the Poule d'Essai and Oasis Dream

+2005: Nannina, Playful Act and the move to Clarehaven

 The 2005 season started well for Gosden.
 He won the Magnolia Stakes with Day Flight.
 Frankie Dettori, riding second, had carried them both across the course in the straight.
-"You wouldn’t think he used to work for me!", Gosden joked.
+"You wouldn't think he used to work for me!", Gosden joked.

 Later, Karen's Caper won the Nell Gwyn Stakes.
 "She really enjoyed coming up the rising ground and is crying out for a mile", Gosden said afterwards.
 He also won the John Porter Stakes with Day Flight, and the Sunderlands Bookmakers Conditions Stakes with Plea Bargain.
 Day Flight won again, this time in the Ormonde Stakes.

 Gosden then won the King Edward VII Stakes at Royal Ascot at York with Plea Bargain.
 "He's a lovely improving horse and the mile and a half is no problem", said Gosden.
 Playful Act won again, this time in the Lancashire Oaks.
 "It's been a long road back, but it's been worth it", said Gosden after the race.
 Playful Act would go on to be considered one of the finest broodmares in recent history.

 He later won the Prestige Stakes with Nannina.
-"She’ll improve a lot", said Gosden.
+"She'll improve a lot", said Gosden.
 Nannina then won the very prestigious Fillies' Mile at Ascot.
-"They set a proper pace and Kieran had Jimmy in the box, but he wasn’t going to go there and she was well ridden", he said afterwards.
+"They set a proper pace and Kieran had Jimmy in the box, but he wasn't going to go there and she was well ridden", he said afterwards.

 He then won the Royal Lodge Stakes at Ascot with Leo.
 Later, Gosden announced his decision to return to Newmarket to train at Clarehaven Stables.
 "The move to Manton was challenging, but I was pleased to win the 1,000 Guineas with Lahan within four months of being there", said Gosden,"She was our 100th Group winner in Europe".
 Explaining his decision, he said "I was in danger of being like my hero Bob Dylan, permanently on the road".